Skip to main content

 • Cost-saving recommendations

-3. Prioritized Action Plan We categorize findings into:
+3. Prioritised Action Plan We categorise findings into:

 • Critical: Fix immediately (security risks, broken integrations)